I devote this section to the magical and mysterious items I might encounter in my studies.

 This spell vanishes the stack of items in my other hand, or conjures it back, swapping if my other hand is holding something.
 Costs about a eighth of one Amethyst Dust.

-Pocket Reflection (→ identifier/null)
+Wristpocket Reflection (→ item)

 Sleight (item entity/vector →)